PEACE SUNDAY 2020: We Carry The Dream

 Peace Sunday has traditionally been held annually on the Sunday closest to the United Nations International Day of Peace, September 21st.
 Due to the Covid-19 Pandemic, this year’s Peace Sunday is a streaming webumentary, produced by the Jerusalem Prayer Project (JPP), Executive Producers Stephen Longfellow Fiske and Robert Corsini, along with Producer LauraSa Pele Lafoia Ava, the CEO and Chair of Unity and Diversity World Council (UDWC2.0), Peace Sundays (PS2.0), and One Global Family Foundation & Alliances (OGFF&A), in collaboration with the Peace Sunday Committee.

-In honor of the United Nations 75th Anniversary, as well as Unity and Diversity World Council’s 55th Anniversary, we are hereby putting forth a Call To Action for us ALL to:
+In honor of the United Nations 75th Anniversary, as well as Unity and Diversity World Council’s 55th Anniversary, and One Global Family’s 19th Anniversary, we are hereby putting forth a Call To Action for us ALL to:

 beginning January 2021.

-We are encouraging our global family to hold peace-building events in your local areas and/or online… empowering us to collectively create a more peaceful, equitable, and sustainable world, with a much brighter future for all.
+We are encouraging our global family to hold peace-building events in your local areas and/or online… empowering us to collectively create a more just, equitable, respectful, and sustainable world with a more peaceful future for all.

-Join us weekly throughout 2021 and beyond… We will be producing a broadcast series called “SACRED ACTIVISM: Peace Sundays”.
+Join us weekly throughout 2021 and beyond… We will be producing a broadcast series called “SACRED ACTIVISM: Peace Sundays RevoLution.”
 These broadcasts will address the most critical issues of our time and also highlight registered peace events happening worldwide.

 The third Sunday will feature a specific story from the “We Carry The Dream” webumentary film.

-And the main areas of focus for other Sundays are: Spiritualization, Denuclearization, Decolonization, Honoring and Protecting The Sacred, and Environmental Stewardship.
+And the main areas of focus for other Sundays are: Denuclearization, Demilitarization, Decolonization, Spiritualization, Honoring and Protecting The Sacred, and Environmental Stewardship.